MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-setcurrentkey-method.md

 Assume that you have the **MyTable** table as defined in the previous example.

-The following example illustrates the behavior of SetCurrentKey if no keys can be found and if the SetCurrentKey was using a field that isn't supported in SetCurrentKey (in this case a field of type Blob).
+The following example illustrates the behavior of SetCurrentKey if no keys can be found and if the SetCurrentKey was using a field that isn't supported in SetCurrentKey (in this case, a field of data type Blob).

 ```AL
     procedure MyDataProcNoKeyFound()